Remmeauth/remme-core/README.rst

    (``<version_number>-release.zip``).
 Unpack it.
 2. Start node: Open a terminal inside the unpacked folder and run ``./run.sh``.
 3. You can now use our REST API.
 By default it is started on http://localhost:8080.
 Fancy Swagger UI with documentation is available on http://localhost:8080/api/v1/ui.
 The API port can be changed in ``config/network-config.env`` file.

 On the first run you will need to initialize the genesis block.
-To make that just run ``./genesis.sh``.
+To make that just run ``./run.sh -g``.
 This will generate a new key pair and genesis block.

+Flags available for ``run.sh`` are:

+- ``scripts/run.sh`` features a single entrypoint to run a project with the following flags:

+  - ``-g`` to run a node in genesis mode
+  - ``-b`` to run a node in background
+  - ``-u`` to start a node (default flag)
+  - ``-d`` to stop a node
+  - ``-l`` to perform all of the above operations on log.io

 For developers & contributors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~